FrankBianDuo/psych322/README.md

-# Here is the repository for experiments run by the M3 Lab
+# Here is a repository for the code supporting experiments run by the M3 Lab
-## Currently the program is written in JavaScript, HTML and CSS, with the support of Vue.JS Framework.
+## Currently the program is written in JavaScript, HTML and CSS with Vue.JS Framework.

 ## Intial Setup for the Project
 ```